spencerkraisler/Distributed-RCM-Based-Consensus/README.md

 # Distributed-RCM-Based-Consensus

 This repo is an implementation of the algorithm from the paper [Distributed Consensus on Manifolds using the Riemannian Center of Mass](https://par.nsf.gov/biblio/10422995).
+This algorithm synchronizes a set of agents over any manifold, as long as it has bounded sectional curvature.
+Any manifold in the Manopt library may be used.

 Just run ``main.m``.